 On September 10, 1965, Fiona Campbell, a 30-year-old tourist from Glasgow, visited Caerlaverock Castle with her husband, Robert, during a weekend trip.

 At 3:00 PM, while exploring the battlements, she saw a woman in a green dress standing 20 feet away, gazing toward the moat.
-Campbell attempted to photograph her with a Kodak Instamatic, but the figure faded into mist within seconds.
+Campbell attempted to photograph her with a Kodak Instamatic, but the entity faded into mist within seconds.

 Her account, published in the Dumfries Courier on September 20, 1965, drew 50 visitors to the castle the following weekend, cementing the Green Lady’s modern fame.